Bellerose Terrace, New York: Road

 One controlled-access highway – the Cross Island Parkway – travels through the heart of Bellerose Terrace.
 New York State Route 25 and Jamaica Avenue, meanwhile, form the eastern and western portions of the hamlet's northern border, respectively, with the City of New York.

 Other major roads within Bellerose Terrace include 238th Street and Superior Road.

 Rail

 The Long Island Rail Road's Main Line runs along the southern border of Bellerose Terrace, with Elmont and the Incorporated Village of Floral Park.

 Additionally, the LIRR's Elmont–UBS Arena station – located along the Main Line – directly serves Bellerose Terrace, with an entrance being located on Superior Road within the hamlet.

+Bus

+MTA Bus's Q110 and NICE Bus's n1 and n24 buses serves Bellrose Terrace.